Whole-House Surge Protection: Why Wisconsin Homes Need It

 The Quick Answer

 Power surges damage or destroy electronics, appliances, and electrical components — often without visible signs until the device fails weeks or months later.
 Whole-house surge protection, installed at your main electrical panel, intercepts surges before they reach your devices.
-At $300-$500 installed, it's one of the most cost-effective electrical upgrades available, protecting thousands of dollars in electronics and appliances.
+It is one of the simplest electrical upgrades you can make for what it protects: one visit from an electrician buys years of protection for every outlet and hardwired device in the house, and it only has to stop one bad event to have earned its keep many times over.

 How Power Surges Happen